 Set up locations and devices using the InStore device CLI

-Use the InStore device CLI to bulk-load your locations and devices to a new environment.
+Use the InStore device CLI to bulk-load locations and devices into a new environment.

 • Create multiple locations and devices from a JSON or YAML configuration file.